tipofyzik/mongodb_for_storing_sensor_data/README.md

 </table>
 ---

-_Data analyst_
+_Data analyst:_
-As a data analyst, I want to retrieve sensor measurements for selected time intervals so that I can analyze indoor environmental conditions.
+As a data analyst, I want to analyse stored sensor measurements over selected time intervals so that I can evaluate indoor environmental conditions.
+As a data analyst, I want to calculate statistical values such as minimum, maximum, and average sensor readings so that I can understand sensor behaviour during the selected period.

 Solution:
 The system provides query methods for retrieving stored measurements from MongoDB.
 Analysts can retrieve records using specific key combinations (`ts` and `device`) or search by selected sensor attributes.
-The `get_unique_values()` functionality allows users to retrieve available unique values for a field and then request all historical measurements related to the selected value.
+The `get_unique_values()` functionality allows users to retrieve available unique values for a field and then request all available measurements related to the selected value.

 Example usage:
 An analyst wants to investigate how the temperature changed during a specific period.
 Using the CLI interface, the analyst selects the temperature sensor, chooses a starting date and hour, and defines the analysis duration (for example, 6 hours or 3 days).
 The system retrieves the corresponding measurements from MongoDB and provides statistical results that help identify minimum, maximum and average temperature within the selected period.